signature styles signature styles

 Several designers have created enduring signature styles, shaping fashion history.
 Coco Chanel introduced the classic little black dress, revolutionizing simplicity and elegance (source: Chanel official history).
 Yves Saint Laurent’s Le Smoking tuxedo challenged gender norms, offering women a sophisticated alternative to evening gowns.
 Karl Lagerfeld’s use of monochromatic palettes and bold accessories became synonymous with Chanel’s modern updates, emphasizing innovation.

-Giorgio Armani’s minimalist aesthetic defined power dressing of the 1980s, enhancing refined tailoring and neutral shades.
+Giorgio Armani’s minimalist aesthetic defined the power dressing of the 1980s, enhancing refined tailoring and neutral shades.
 Vivienne Westwood’s punk rock elements introduced rebellious flair to fashion, merging historical influences with modern designs.
 These designers’ signature styles have become iconic symbols, reflecting societal shifts and personal expression.

 Evolution of Fashion Signature Styles